 Bunch length measurements using the RF–deflector technique:

-One of the CEBAF drive lasers [7] was used to produce rf-bunched beam at 499 MHz, which was then delivered to the rf-deflector cavities.
+One of the CEBAF drive lasers [7] was used to produce rf-bunched beam at 499 MHz, which was then delivered to the rf-deflector cavities (mid-plane of cavity pair X m from photocathode).
 The average beam current was adjusted from 1 to 100uA by simply adjusting the power of the drive laser light.
 For each beam current, bunches were moved across the narrow chopping aperture by incrementally adjusting the laser phase relative to the rf-deflector cavities, in one degree steps.
 The electron beam passing through the slit was monitored using a downstream Faraday Cup, thereby providing a measure of the electron bunchlength and shape.
 The results presented in Figure 3 illustrate the extent to which space charge forces influence the electron bunchlength and shape, with bunchlength (full width half maximum, FWHM) increasing from 48 to 125 ps, as current increased from 1 to 100uA.
 The laser pulsewidth was measured using a fast photodiode and sampling oscilloscope, and found to be 45 +/- 2 ps, which is consistent with the electron bunchlength measurement at 1uA.
 The electron bunch profile was Gaussian at low current but became distorted at higher current.

 To calculate the bunchlength values included in the legend of Figure 3, the width of the chopper slit was deconvolved from raw data.
 This was accomplished using the software program IGOR, which provided results in close agreement with the simple calculation t= tmeas2-182, where tmeas describes the width of raw-data trace (FWHM) and 18 ps represents the width of the narrow slit.
 To assign errors to the results, the width of the narrow slit was assumed to possess some uncertainty, +/- 1 ps, that would result due to improper chopper setup, for example by not driving the rf deflector cavities or nearby solenoid magnets at design values.